 Sprinkle in some semi sweet chocolate morsels.
 And stir.

-These pancakes are amazing on their own and even better with some toppings!
+These pancakes are amazing on their own and even better with some fun pancake toppings!

 We usually make a pancake topping bar and let everyone go to town.
-The kids love to add butter, syrup or honey over the pancakes.
+The kids love to add butter, maple syrup, chocolate sauce or honey on top of the pancakes.